6. Paradigm Change of Thought

 Thus, from the second half of the last century, the limits of the West began to be widely pointed out, and it turns this century, the waning of so-called “advanced Western countries” has become remarkable in various fields.
-In addition, the chaotic situation in the United States today is seen almost distressingly for my generation who grew up watching popular American television movies, “Low Hyde” or “Lassie” a half-century ago.
+In addition, the chaotic situation in the United States today is seen almost distressingly for my generation who grew up watching popular American television shows, “Raw Hide” or “Lassie” a half-century ago.

-Since the Meiji era, Japan has succeeded first in westernization herself among the Asian countries and expanded its Western model to Asia.
+Since the Meiji Era, Japan has succeeded the most in westernization herself among the Asian countries and has expanded its Western model to Asia.

-The “Great Empire of Japan” had colonized Asian countries, then left behind own imposed peculiar civilization and various difficulties, and it is still struggling to cleanup today.
+The Empire of Japan had colonized Asian countries, then left behind its own imposed peculiar civilization and various difficulties, and it is still struggling to clean up today.

-Now, as seen a view that Western civilization has already entered the path of decline, it may be the time when Oriental civilization replaces it.
-China is the epicenter of the view.
+Now, there is a view that Western civilization has already entered the path of decline, and it may be the time when Oriental civilization replaces it.
+China is the epicenter of this view.

 Such a self-righteous view of history in China is that, while it is the central pillar of the Chinese thought having the genealogy of world view from ancient times, the center of the world is China.
 But now it brings global tensions and be the leading source of instability or concern in the world.

-The United States once succeed to self-sunk Japan, who boasted formerly that would surpass the United States shortly, by causing it a bubble economy.
+The United States succeed to make a bubble economy in Japan, which boasted formerly that would surpass the United States shortly.
 It is now placing various demands on China and trying to block its momentum.

 While Western civilization has been making efforts to maintain its dominance by taking advantage of its past wealth accumulation, the East has emerged as a new region of growth in the world.

 Setting the Senkaku Islands at its northern end, the western Pacific Ocean is now the front line of the East-West confrontation.